Russia's 'Leviathan' has high Oscar hopes but hits nerve at home

-LOS ANGELES (Reuters) - Andrey Zvyagintsev, the director of the Oscar-nominated, Kremlin-rankling corruption drama “Leviathan,” pauses, looks at his producer and wryly smiles.
+LOS ANGELES, Feb 12 (Reuters) - Andrey Zvyagintsev, the director of the Oscar-nominated, Kremlin-rankling corruption drama “Leviathan,” pauses, looks at his producer and wryly smiles.

 “Should I tell the truth?” the 51-year-old asks.